-Ben Matlock is a very expensive criminal defense attorney who charges $100,000 to take a case.
-Fortunately, he's worth every penny as he and his associates defend his clients by finding the real killer.
+Ben Matlock is a very expensive criminal defense attorney, who charges one hundred thousand dollars to take a case.
+Fortunately, he's worth every penny, as he and his associates defend his clients by finding the real killer.

 Perry Mason is an attorney who specializes in defending seemingly indefensible cases.
 With the aid of his secretary Della Street and investigator Paul Drake, he often finds that by digging deeply into the facts, startling facts can be revealed.
 Often relying on his outstanding courtroom skills, he often tricks or traps people into unwittingly admitting their guilt.Written by

 Murray Chapman <firstname.lastname@example.org>

 48 of 49 people found this review helpful.

 Was this review helpful to you?